-- 8.1 Purpose.
-The Component will engage in the risk reduction strategies outlined below to limit the risk of sexual misconduct for the campus community. - 8.2 Training. - 8.21 Primary Prevention Training.
-Every incoming student, including undergraduate transfer students, and new employee shall attend prevention and education training or orientation regarding sexual misconduct and the campus sexual assault policy during the first semester or term of enrollment or employment.
+The Component will engage in the risk reduction strategies outlined below to limit the risk of sexual misconduct for the campus community.

+- 8.1.
+Training. - 8.1.1.
+Primary Prevention Training.
+Every incoming student, including undergraduate transfer students, and new employees shall attend prevention and education training or orientation regarding sexual misconduct and the campus sexual assault policy during the first semester or term of enrollment or employment.
 The Component shall establish the format and content of the training or orientation.
 Primary prevention training programs shall be designed to promote awareness of sexual offenses and to incorporate risk reduction strategies to enable community members to take a role in preventing and interrupting incidents of sexual misconduct.
 The Component training will be based upon research and will be assessed periodically for effectiveness.
-Specifically, training will include: - 8.211 awareness and prevention of rape, acquaintance rape, domestic violence, dating violence, sexual assault, and stalking; - 8.212 definitions of sexual misconduct offenses which are prohibited by the Component as defined by Texas law; - 8.213 definition of consent as defined by Texas law; - 8.214 risk reduction, such as recognition of warning signs of possible sexual misconduct, situational awareness and safety planning; - 8.215 bystander intervention to encourage identification of situations that might lead to sexual misconduct and promote safe intervention as a means to prevent the misconduct bystander intervention includes recognizing situations of potential harm, understanding institutional structures and cultural conditions that facilitate violence, overcoming barriers to intervening, identifying safe and effective intervention options, and taking action to intervene; - 8.216 procedures for reporting, investigating, and accessing possible sanctions for sexual misconduct as described in this Policy; - 8.217 options for reporting sexual misconduct and the confidentiality that may attach to such reporting; - 8.218 campus and community resources available to Complainants or Respondents; - 8.219 interim safety measures available for Complainants; and, - 8.21(10) descriptions of additional and ongoing sexual misconduct training. - 8.3 Ongoing Sexual Misconduct Training.
-The Component's commitment to raising awareness of the dangers of sexual misconduct includes offering ongoing education in the form of annual training, lectures by faculty, staff, mental health professionals, and/or trained non-Component personnel.
-Ongoing training may include dissemination of informational materials regarding the awareness and prevention of sexual misconduct. - 8.4 Training of Coordinators, Investigators, Hearing and Appellate Authorities.
-All Title IX Coordinators, Deputy Coordinators, Investigators, and those with authority over sexual misconduct hearings and appeals shall receive training each academic year including, knowledge of offenses, investigatory procedures, due process, and Component policy and procedures related to sexual misconduct.
+Specifically, training will include: - 8.1.1.1. awareness and prevention of rape, acquaintance rape, domestic violence, dating violence, sexual assault, and stalking; - 8.1.1.2. definitions of sexual misconduct offenses which are prohibited by the Component as defined by Texas law; - 8.1.1.3. definition of consent as defined by Texas law; - 8.1.1.4. risk reduction, such as recognition of warning signs of possible sexual misconduct, situational awareness and safety planning; - 8.1.1.5. bystander intervention to encourage identification of situations that might lead to sexual misconduct and promote safe intervention as a means to prevent the misconduct bystander intervention includes recognizing situations of potential harm, understanding institutional structures and cultural conditions that facilitate violence, overcoming barriers to intervening, identifying safe and effective intervention options, and taking action to intervene; - 8.1.1.6. procedures for reporting, investigating, and accessing possible Sanctions for sexual misconduct as described in this Policy;

+- 8.1.1.7. options for reporting sexual misconduct and the confidentiality that may attach to such reporting; - 8.1.1.8. campus and community resources available to Complainants or Respondents; - 8.1.1.9. interim safety measures available for Complainants; and, - 8.1.1.10.descriptions of additional and ongoing sexual misconduct training. - 8.2.
+Ongoing Sexual Misconduct Training.
+The Component's commitment to raising awareness of the dangers of sexual misconduct may include, but is not limited to, offering ongoing education in the form of annual training, lectures by faculty, staff, mental health professionals, and/or trained non-Component personnel.
+Ongoing training may include, but is not limited to, dissemination of informational materials regarding the awareness and prevention of sexual misconduct. - 8.3.
+Training of Title IX Coordinators, Investigators, Hearing and Appellate Authorities.
+All Coordinators, Deputy Coordinators, Investigators, and those with authority over sexual misconduct hearings and appeals shall receive training each calendar year including, knowledge of offenses, investigatory procedures, due process, and Component policy and procedures related to sexual misconduct.